 Each year we offer general scholarships graciously endowed from individuals, organizations, UW Bothell alumni, businesses, and associations.
 These scholarships are available to students enrolled at UW Bothell.
-We have two applications per year:

 You may also view a list of our past scholarship winners or read through frequently asked questions about our scholarship process.

 There are many sources of information for scholarships and other funding opportunities.
 Each student must research the scholarships available and find those that best match their skills, experience, interests, and goals.
 Many resources are designed to help students identify which scholarships best match their qualifications; there are several